hh2110/hh2110.github.io/_posts/2019-01-29-ML-Pipeline-BigMartSales.md

     Supermarket Type3    1559
     Supermarket Type2    1546
     Name: Outlet_Type, dtype: int64

-for fat content - Low Fat and LF and low fat all belong to the same class same can be said for reg and Regular

-for item_type - maybe combining certain types of items may be better - like all drinks
+For fat content - Low Fat and LF and low fat all belong to the same class same can be said for reg and Regular.
+For item_type - maybe combining certain types of items may be better - like all drinks

 ## 2. Data Cleaning

 We will use the data we have to fill in the missing values for item weight and outlet size

 For missing values that are continuous the best thing to do is to take a mean of similar items and replace the missing values for the corresponding mean

 For categorical missing values it is best to consider mode.

 Using both a boolean array (locating the missing values) and a pd series which contains the means or modes, we can then replace the missing values in the pd df using loc - see below.

 ```python
 # for the 2439 missing item weight values we can can average over the